Initial/Examination Foreign Educated

 - Proper form of identification - Original U.S. Passport.
 If you do not have a passport, you may present your original Driver's License and Social Security Card.

 Please refer to your checklist for updates on your application status.
+If you have questions after reviewing your checklist you may contact the Licensing Analyst.

 A license issued to an applicant for the first time shall be for a term of one year or two years, to be determined by the birth year of the applicant (Rule §175.C).
 THIS FEE IS NON-REFUNDABLE